vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 and so on that may not be your fault, but your software might need to be robust enough to handle them.
 Above all else, user-testing is a must;
 this ensures that the product _is_ indeed what the "client" asked for.
-Unit testing is just a very efficient technique (one of many) to remove a multitude of potential defects at once.
+Unit testing is just a very efficient technique (one of many) to detect and prevent a multitude of potential defects at once.

 This article was a follow-up to
 [The Complete Beginner's Guide to CLI Apps in V](/the-complete-beginners-guide-to-cli-apps-in-v/).